-This webinar will cover the basics of suggestibility and the criminal justice system, forensic mental health, and legal systems.
+This webinar covers the basics of suggestibility and the criminal justice system, forensic mental health, and legal systems.

 - Warning signs and risk factors